Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Februari 2026 10.18.20 UTC
+- WIB: Minggu, 15 Februari 2026 12.23.18 UTC
-- WITA: Minggu, 15 Februari 2026 11.18.20 UTC
+- WITA: Minggu, 15 Februari 2026 13.23.18 UTC
-- WIT: Minggu, 15 Februari 2026 12.18.20 UTC
+- WIT: Minggu, 15 Februari 2026 14.23.18 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology